 Got kiddos under the age of five?
 Then the fall is your friend for family travel.
 Now that school is back in session, you can visit these family-friendly destinations without the summer crowds, whether you’re aiming for a weekend trip amongst the fall foliage, or a beach town that’s awesome in the offseason.
 So if you have a toddler or two in tow or preschoolers who still have a relatively open schedule, read on for fun fall family vacation ideas.

 For a summer visit to D.C., you better be ready to share it with a whole lot of field trips and tour buses.
 When school is pack in session, however, it’s easier to get around.
-For a requisite tour of the Mall, you’ll definitely want to check out our insider’s guide (the Hirshhorn, for instance, hosts a Wednesday or Saturday morning story time, starting in September).
+For a requisite tour of the Mall, you’ll definitely want to check out our insider’s guide.
 For the under-five set, you won’t want to miss the Building Museum.
-If it’s still hot in October (it’s been known to happen), cool off in the extra large splash fountain at the Yards Park, where the newly developed waterfront has great spots for lunch, too.
+If it’s still hot in October (it’s been known to happen), cool off in the extra-large splash fountain at the Yards Park, where the newly developed waterfront has great spots for lunch, too.
 If it’s already chilly when you visit, tour the U.S. Botanic Gardens and warm up among the tropical plants and flowers.

 Insider's tip: All Smithsonian museums are free!
 That includes the National Zoo!